Covid -19 Visitor Guide

 - Anti-bacterial soap is available, and we would encourage all visitors to wash their hands before and after.

-The Tearoom will be open, serving a selection of freshly made sandwiches, hot and cold drinks, delicious cakes, tray bakes, soup, hot food, picnics and treats to be eaten outside.
+The Tearoom will be open in a takeaway capacity initially, serving a selection of freshly made sandwiches, hot and cold drinks, delicious cakes, tray bakes, soup, hot food, picnics and treats to be eaten outside.
 We ask that masks are worn inside the Tearoom.

 Our lovely refreshment trailer will be open during the weekends (Saturday and Sunday), serving tea, coffee and soft drinks, as well as delicious Brymor ice cream, snacks and sweet treats.
 Located in the heart of the garden near the Contemplation circle to ensure that social distancing measures are adhered to, serving visitors the refreshments we know they enjoy, in an open, beautiful space.